What is Psychoanalytic Therapy?

 What follows is a basic description of principles and values that all psychoanalytic practitioners can agree on:

 Psychoanalysis invites us to consider that we are not fully in control of our minds, that we experience unresolved conflicts, ambivalences, and forbidden wishes and fantasies, all of which emerge from the lasting traces of past memories from when we were much younger.
+As subjects formed by language, our unconscious experiences are always mediated by the social discourses and cultural norms of the times we are living in.
+This is to say that an unconscious conflict will always reflect the time and place the patient is living in.

 This anxiety-provoking material has been repressed in the unconscious, persistently finding means of expression through neurotic symptoms that cause psychic pain to the individual.
-And even as we defend, manage and suppress this pain, these very same defensive mechanisms can often lead to even more suffering!
+And even as we defend, manage and suppress this pain, these very same defensive mechanisms can often lead to even more suffering.
 Therefore a constant balance is maintained between the expression and repression of impulses perceived as dangerous to the psyche.